mesnucl/DM.CSharpSourceCodeValidator/README.md

-# A project to validate whether  C# code is valid or not.
+# A project to validate whether  C# source code is valid or not.

 ## How to use.
 1. Call the CSharpSourceCodeValidatorFactory located in the assembly "DM.CSharpSourceCodeValidator.Implementation.tests".